 The open kitchen: Without physical barriers between the diners and the chefs, Tawlet is a space that encourages conversation – about the origins of the dishes, the significance of the food and the traditions from local communities.
 Much of the restaurant’s profits are dedicated to supporting local farmers and cooks, and the furniture and decor have been carefully selected from the region’s artists and designers.

-Icon for the ages: Hailed as Lebanon’s most high-profile culinary activist, Tawlet’s creator and restaurateur, Kamal Mouzawak, has been awarded the inaugural Foodics Icon Award for Middle East & North Africa’s 50 Best Restaurants 2022.
+Who’s behind it?
+Hailed as Lebanon’s most high-profile culinary activist, Tawlet’s creator and restaurateur, Kamal Mouzawak, was awarded the inaugural Foodics Icon Award for Middle East & North Africa’s 50 Best Restaurants in 2022.

 Any other ventures?
 Mouzawak owns three Tawlets across Lebanon – in Beirut, Ammiq and Deir El Qamar.
-Breaking new ground, 2022 has already seen the opening of the first restaurant in Europe, Tawlet Paris, which Mouzawak hopes will raise awareness of Lebanese cuisine across the world.
+In 2022, he broke new ground with the opening of his first restaurant in Europe, Tawlet Paris, which Mouzawak hopes will raise awareness of Lebanese cuisine across the world.